 According to the Office of Alcoholism and Substance Abuse Services, substance abuse among senior citizens can be classified into two general forms: the “hardy survivor,” or those who have been abusing substances for many years and have reached 65, and the “late onset” group, which is those who form addictions later in life.

 As people get older, their mental health, physical health and personal relationships may start to deteriorate.
-Although addiction can be difficult to recognize in this demographic, it’s important to pay attention to any unusual signs your elderly loved one displays.
+Sometimes addiction can be difficult to recognize, but it’s important to pay attention to any unusual signs your elderly loved one displays.

-Once an addiction is identified, it is critical to seek out a treatment center that has specific experience working with seniors facing addiction.
+Once an addiction is identified, it is critical to seek out a treatment center that has specific experience working with seniors.
 Call 866-762-9650 to speak to a representative at Addiction Center treatment center. www.addictioncenter.com

 Alcohol Rehab Guide (ARG) - Alcohol consumption among older adults in the U.S. has grown steadily over the past couple of decades.
 Between 2002 and 2006, an average of 2.8 million adults over the age of 50 suffered from substance use disorders, including alcoholism.
 By 2020, that number is projected to double, totaling roughly 5.7 million seniors.